The Origins of Football

 An offside call is made when the attacker is in front of the defender deepest on the pitch when the ball is played but not when it is received.
 This distinction makes for marginal calls and human error.
 The football rules law is designed to provide a disincentive for players to loiter near the goal waiting for a scoring opportunity.
 To be onside a player must be level or behind the last defender when playing towards the goal.
 It is not possible to be offside in a player’s own half and the goalkeeper does not count as a defender.
 If for some reason that player is further up the field beyond the attacker two defenders count towards the offside law.
 Some commentators say the offside rule should be scrapped but benefits are unclear.
 Attackers could just stay near the goals and the whole process of scoring goals would change.

-There are several sports related football played around the world such as American Football, Aussies Rules, Gaelic Football and rugby football.
-These sports have different fields and rules and variety of techniques to score goals or points.
+There are several sports-related football played around the world such as American Football, Aussies Rules, Gaelic Football and rugby football.
+These sports have different fields and rules and a variety of techniques to score goals or points.
 Futsal is fundamentally the same sport but played indoors on a smaller court.
 The objective is to score more goals than the opposition.
 Futsal is named as a shortened version of futbol sala which translates to room football.
 The playing area is much smaller than a football field and there are five players on each side, including four outfield players and a goalkeeper.

-The football rules of futsal in terms of fouls, the ball leaving the playing area and the scoring of goals mirror those of conventional football.
+The basic rules of football apply to futsal in terms of fouls, the ball leaving the playing area and the scoring of goals mirror those of conventional football.
 The ball is smaller and harder and the court is confined.
 As space is at a premium and it’s a game of attack and defence controlling and passing the ball are key skills.
 Some professional players in regular football have a background in futsal.
 The best international sides are Spain and Brazil and their international teams for football are amongst the best in Europe and South America.
 Their domestic leagues are the best in the world in terms of the quality of the play and the ability of the players.
 Ronaldinho is a great player who represented Brazil in football in the World Cup.
 He developed his ball skills playing futsal in the Brazilian league and other internationals developed their technique playing futsal.

 One of the attractions of futsal is the number of goals.
 Matches are played over two halves of 20 minutes but the clock is stopped when the ball leaves the playing area.
-In European leagues the average number of goals is about eight per match but that average is two goals higher in the main leagues in Brazil and Argentina.
+In European leagues, the average number of goals is about eight per match but that average is two goals higher in the main leagues in Brazil and Argentina.
 Substitutions are unlimited and the goalkeeper can play as an outfield player.
 The goal is left unguarded but it becomes five against four if one team requires a late goal to force a draw or win a match.
 The result is often a goal for the attacking team or a break from their opponents and a shot into an empty goal.
 Goals increase towards the end of a match because players tire and are less able to move from attacking to defending areas of the court.

 Professional and amateur football is organised into leagues.
 Teams play each other on a home and away basis.
 A win earns three points, a draw is worth one point and losing teams pick up no points.
 League tables are organised in order of points won.
 When two or more teams have won the same number of points the team with the better difference between goals scored and conceded appear higher in the standings.
 If that figure is the same goals scored is the next criteria used to determine relative positions in a league table.
 League positions have been based on goal average in the past but the current format of goal difference and goals scored provides an incentive to attack and try to score.